danielosw/danielosw/README.md

 - ⚡ Fun fact: ...
 -->
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra)](https://github.com/anuraghazra/github-readme-stats)
-😄 Pronouns: He/Him
+Pronouns are He/Him
-🌱 I’m currently learning: Rust and typescript
+I’m currently learning rust and typescript, but their is also a lot more I am interested in learning